KamilLelonek/ex_wallet/README.md

 "78cf455898d8647080e0b6ba92b39c6bea1f115994c5945bca8dc8dffa2d9a428b2aef255cfeaefd381bdd5fb8aef6dae1793a169abeba481cc9ec9ded664514"
 ```

-Notice that, even with the same mnemonic, the generated seed is different with the given password.
+Notice that, even with the same _mnemonic_, the generated _seed_ is different with the given password.

 ### Extended

 **`master/1`**

-Creates a master private key and a chain code from the given seed.
+Creates a _master private key_ and a _chain code_ from the given _seed_.

 ```elixir
 iex(17)> master_key = ExWallet.Extended.master(seed)